-Trichloroethylene exposure on military bases has a strong association with Parkinson's disease
+Trichloroethylene exposure on Camp Lejeune has a strong association with Parkinson's disease

 Exposure to PFAS can also result in Parkinson's disease, as they enhance oxidative stress, which has a significant association with the disorder.
 More specifically, PFOS was discovered to cause dopaminergic neuropathology, a process that ultimately leads to Parkinson's disease.